 Ahmed Pasha Zogolli:

 He was seen as a respectable and honest leader, and followed the traditions of the family and the laws of Leke Dukagjini and of the great hero of Albania, Skanderbej.
-Until his beheading in Ohrid, by the Otomans 1633.
+Until his beheading in Ohrid, killed by the Ottomans in 1633.

 Mahmut Pashe Zogu:

-Ahmed Pashë Zogu left as an inheritor Mahmut Pashë Zogun, due to His rare and extraordinary qualities and virtues, very soon became well heard throughout the nation.
+Ahmed Pashë Zogu left as an inheritor Mahmut Pashë Zogun, due to His rare and extraordinary qualities and virtues, very soon became well known throughout the nation.

 Such dignified progeny of Zogolli dynasty, until His death he governed with justice and dignity.
 During His governing, also based on the excellent tradition and the increased fame of the Zogolli kinship beyond the administrative borders of Albania of that time, Mahmut Pasha managed to create friendly and diplomatic connections with circuits in Istanbul and in the entire Europe, which improved the relationship between Him and the High Gate.
 The improvement of the relations between the Zogolli dynasty and the High Gate were vital particularly during that period of time.